 Step 1.
 First of all, make sure that all packages are up to date.

 Step 2.
 Install Sandstorm.

 To install on your own Linux machine, just do:

 Or, if you don’t like piping directly to shell, download first:

 curl https://install.sandstorm.io > install.sh bash install.sh

 Step 3.
 Accessing Sandstorm.

 Sandstorm will be available on HTTP port 80 by default.
-Open your favorite browser and navigate to http://yourdomain.com:6080 or http://server-ip:6080 and complete the required the steps to finish the installation.
+Open your favourite browser and navigate to http://yourdomain.com:6080 or http://server-ip:6080 and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.